 Review this list of words and context sentences to find the word that matches the definition below.

-acknowledge (ăk-nŏlĭj) -verb
+(ăk-nŏlĭj) -verb

 - Tamara acknowledges that texting during class is a bad idea, but she does it anyway.